SammieBarasa77/ab_testing/README.md

 ## Conclusion
 This analysis demonstrates that while both Email and Social Media channels perform similarly in terms of conversion rates, further optimization is required to maximize efficiency.
 By focusing on cost-effective strategies, tailoring campaigns for specific demographics, and continuously testing new approaches, the digital marketing agency can enhance ROI and overall campaign performance.
 Future efforts should incorporate user feedback, real-time analytics, and refined testing to stay adaptable in a competitive landscape.

-## Conclusion

-A/B testing revealed actionable insights into the comparative effectiveness of marketing channels.
-By targeting investments based on CTR and CostPerClick metrics, the agency can optimize ROI while adapting campaigns for demographic-specific needs.